The Changing Face of Long-Term Care

 Aligning what students learn in PSW preparation programs and how PSWs actually practice in the LTC environment is a challenge.
 Disconnects can be the result of PSEs not being sufficiently up-to-date on the current approaches and care practices in LTC homes (Pollard, 2008).
 Sometimes it is because LTC homes do not follow best practices in the way PSWs should be enacting their roles.
 In an ideal world, the learning environment mirrors the practice environment and vice versa.
 However, in reality, this is rarely the case in today’s LTC and PSE environment.

 Most PSEs make considerable effort to expose PSW students to workplace environments through clinical placements, however, the opportunities available are limited and variable.
-High quality and effective clinical experiences require a commitment from the placement site (whether LTC, acute care or community care) to provide mentorship and guided preceptorship.
-However, unfortunately, this commitment does not always occur.
+High-quality and effective clinical experiences require a commitment from the placement site (whether LTC, acute care or community care) to provide mentorship and guided preceptorship.
+Unfortunately, this commitment does not always occur.
 As a result, students are not exposed to experienced practice leaders in these settings (Robinson, Abbey, Abbey, Toye and Barnes, 2009).

 In today’s reality, LTC homes struggle with recruiting and retaining confident and competent PSWs to meet the various health care needs of residents in LTC.
 Living Classrooms (LCs), where PSE programs and LTC can co-exist on the same site, offer an innovative solution to these challenges.